- Education and Science»

 Throughout the growing season, starting in early spring, harvest the very ends of established kudzu vines where new growth produces young shoots, called runners, and small tender leaves.
 The young growth will feel tender enough to be eaten raw in salads, and is.

 Wash kudzu thoroughly in cool water.
-I soak mine first in my yard in bins so anything still in it has a sporting chance to swim/crawl away.
+I soak mine first in my yard in bins so anything still in it has a sporting chance to swim/crawl/slither/fly away.
 Then I bring it in and soak in a salted water bath for 20 minutes or so.
 Then I drain and rinse.
 Feel free to do this all over again for good measure until you are sure it is clean.
+I use a salad spinner which helps dry it.
 Use immediately or store in the refrigerator for a day or two in an airtight container.

 Top Five Reasons to Eat Kudzu